-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 She had a vision of herself hanging from an elegant noose twisted out of the lace curtains in her room.
 Yes, that would be a scene he'd never forget, wouldn't it?
 Not that she really wanted to die, of course.
-She simply wanted to make a gesture grand enough to convey the proper, stinging rebuke.
+She just wanted a gesture grand enough to convey the proper, stinging rebuke.
 It would be just as good to—

 The animal shouldered past the tables and chairs, knocking everything out of its way.
 Soon she was on her back on the lion skin rug and it was standing over her, peering down.
-She felt the tips of its fur, soft and coarse at the same time, rubbing her body.
-Its breath (and the scent of blood) washed over her.
+She felt the tips of its fur, soft and coarse at the same time.
+Its breath (and the scent of blood) choked her.
 She gasped as its rough tongue licked her cheek.

 This is it, she thought.
 This time she would really die.
 She was afraid, but still pleased.
 They’d find her here, sprawled out on the floor of the library like the body of the fawn in the snow.
 It seemed as beautiful an image as any in Rupin’s art gallery.
 A shame she hadn’t thought to take off her clothes.
 It would have made a picturesque nude scene….

-The animal grew smaller, and as it diminished its hide rippled and its limbs changed shape, and the spots became a constellation of freckles against tanned skin.
+The great leopard grew smaller, and as it diminished its hide rippled and its limbs changed shape, and the spots became a constellation of freckles against tanned skin.
 The proud, defiant cast of its face gave away to all-too familiar features.
-Only the eyes stayed the same.
-Eventually the cat was gone, and in its place was a dazed, huddled, naked man, his body still racked with the pain of the transformation.
+Only the eyes stayed the same: hard and staring and deep.

 Of course, it was Rupin.